tudelft/indiflight/README.md

 used and the features required.
 These need to be supplied as environment to the docker image:

-    docker run --previliged -it                \
+    docker run --privileged -it                \
         -v ./:/indiflight                      \
         -e BOARD=MTKS-H743 -e PROFILE=CineRat  \
         indiflight-builder